Should You Align Backsplash Wall Tile Vertical Or Horizontal?November 06, 2018

 • The tile direction can change the way we visualize a room — tile can make it appear taller or emphasize the room’s width.

 • When you choose intricate patterns, such as herringbone or chevron, you can make the best of both directions!

 Check out these examples demonstrating the various ways you can use vertical or horizontal tile installation to your advantage.

 Subway tile has been a popular choice in both commercial and residential installations for a very long time, and is still a favorite.
 Today’s designers are taking this classic to a whole new level by using new materials, different sizes, and creative patterns.
-Cinnamon Glass subway tile is a great example of this, shown here flipped on its side for an unexpected effect.
+Bay Blue 4x12 Tile subway tile is a great example of this, shown here flipped on its side for an unexpected effect.
 The contrasting grout color echoes the room’s other linear features.

 There’s a reason that classic subway tiles remain so popular — they just work.
-Elegant, refined minimalism is hot right now, and Metallic Gray Subway offers a subtle update with a silvery sheen and glossy, easy-care glass.
+Serene, spa-like tranquility is hot right now, and Renzo Jade 3x12 offers a harmonious ambiance that exudes relaxation and rejuvenation.
 In large installations, it’s often easier and more flattering to install subway tile in a simple horizontal brick pattern.